 - An individual or business customer conducts MSB transactions in large amounts inconsistent with the income generated by their stated occupation or business or any other unusual activities or characteristics

-- Customers with sudden changes in transaction patterns or behaviors such An individual money order customer begins to make weekly purchases of money orders in the same amounts (when previously he or she only purchased money orders on pay day for rent, utilities, etc.).
+- Customers with sudden changes in transaction patterns or behaviors such as an individual money order customer begin to make weekly purchases of money orders in the same amounts (when previously he or she only purchased money orders on payday for rent, utilities, etc.).

 After implementing Alessa, the retailer achieved some dramatic results, including:

 - Review of 100 percent of their transactions to look for compliance violations

 - Reduced number of alerts by 70 percent and increased accuracy of alerts by 80 percent.
 This has significantly reduced the time needed to remediate alerts, going from hours to minutes to complete and reduced risk of “missing” a transaction that needed to be reported.

 - Lowered estimated time to work a case by 60 percent by eliminating manual data retrieval for standard requests and improving workflow

 - Automated report filing to regulators has reduced the compliance team’s workload reducing program and operational cost.